 Luckily, there is an easy one line fix to this issue.

-Since the user has the option to resize the Tkinter window for both the X ad Y axis, we too have the option to disable resizing individually for the X and Y axis.
-Passing two False arguments into the
+Since the user has the option to resize the Tkinter window for both the X and the Y axis, we too have the option to disable resizing individually for the X and Y axis.
+Passing two boolean values “

 resizable function will disable both.